Pioreactor/docs.pioreactor/user-guide/03-Extending your Pioreactor/04-Experiment Profiles/02-create-edit-experiment-profiles.md

 ### How expressions work

-Expressions are the method used to get is dynamic data, provided from jobs, during execution of profiles.
+Expressions are our way to fetch dynamic data, provided from jobs, during execution of profiles.
 For example, the following:

 ```
 pio1:stirring:target_rpm >= 500